Well I guess this is growing up

 I finished this book thinking, wtf.
 Of all the books out there, THIS is consistently on the “Top 100 Books of All Time” list?

 But I finished it.
 And a few days later I sat there thinking about the fact that in spite of the above, I kept reading.
-Because intertwined in this story of a twisted society with imperfect, ugly people and barbaric, unpalatable scenes, are beautiful, poetic prose about that same world:
+Because mixed into this world of a twisted society with imperfect, ugly people and barbaric, unpalatable scenes, are beautiful, poetic prose about that same world:

 “It had begun to grow dark.
 The western sky had acquired great sweetness: somberly violet beneath small, scattered clouds with golden edges weaving gently in and out of hte evening light and incessantly changing form — sometimes boats, sometimes swans, sometimes fantastic wild beasts made of cotton and frayed silk.”